jakartaee/jakarta.ee/content/case-studies/skillwell/index.md

     alt="Structurizr container diagram of the Skillwell Simulate platform.
 Three user roles (Learner, Admin, Author) interact with the platform, which is fronted by a SAML Authentication Service and composed of two Jakarta web applications: an Immersive Simulator that delivers simulations, and a Simulation Builder for authoring.
 These are backed by a Simulate Database, a Filesystem, an S3 Bucket, a Content Generation Database, and a Scope Database, and integrate outward with Degreed, an LMS, Azure, a Data Analytics System, an Email System, Amazon Bedrock, and Synthesia."
   />
   <figcaption>
-    Containers Diagram with focus on the Simulation Builder
+    Simulate Platform — Containers Diagram with focus on the Simulation Builder
     <a href="./images/simulate-containers-full.webp" target="_blank" rel="noopener">View full size</a>
   </figcaption>
 </figure>